 - TDIYubiServ is fully hardened in compliance with the DISA Red Hat Enterprise Linux Secure Technical Implementation Guide (STIG)

-- TDIYubiServ is one of the few authentication servers certified for DoD use and purchase on the DoD Information Network Approved Products List (DoDIN APL) Approved Products Lists (APL)
+- Yubikey is one of the few multi-factor authentication services with DoD CIO approval as a technical alternative where DoD PKI cannot be implemented, and TDIYubiServ streamlines MFA compliance for products pursuing certification on the DoD Information Network Approved Products List (DoDIN APL) Approved Products Lists (APL)

 - TDIYubiServ contains numerous mechanisms to interface with your infrastructure devices and systems like: a FreeRADIUS server (the Linux RADIUS server), the Yubico-validation server, a tac_plus server (the Linux TACACS+ server), a Windows active directory/Kerberos client, a RADIUS client using pam_radius, and local Linux accounts managed through the local PAM database.

 Defense Federal Acquisition Requirement (DFAR) and NIST 800-171 Compliance

 TDIYubiServ, when properly implemented in accordance with the DoD’s Military Unique Deployment Guide, can help your network achieve compliance with the DFAR mandates, NIST 800-171, and NIST 800-53 controls for protecting Controlled Unclassified Information (CUI).
 See the list of controls that TDIYubiServ can help your organization comply with here:

 - IA-1: Identification and Authentication Policy and Procedures